carlitos77/bintools/README.md

 ### Installation

-Source the cdg.bashrc file in your .bashrc
+Source the cdg.bashrc file in your .bashrc.

 ## git-cip